DavesCodeMusings/raspberry-cobbler/FAQ.md

 Rick Carlino's [Build a Raspberry Pi Linux System the Hard Way](https://www.rickcarlino.com/2021/build-a-raspbery-pi-linux-system-the-hard-way.html) tutorial targets ARMv7 (32-bit) and may be helpful in this respect.

 ## Can you incorporate _feature X_ so I can use it in my project?
 Probably not.
-This project exists as a journey, not a destination.
+The guide in this repository exists as a journey, not a destination.
 In other words, the instructions are here to help you get started building your own Raspberry Pi DIY OS, not provide a pre-built one for you.

 ## Why not use musl libc or ulibc to save space?
 One of the goals of this project is to be accessible to people getting started with embedded Linux.
 Cross-compiling for arm CPU architecture can be challenging enough.
 Adding a different C library on top would only increase the complexity further.
 Static linking everything with glibc only consumes about 40M of space.
 Even on an 8G microSD card, this is a trivial amount of storage.